 The low carbon vehicles innovation platform

-The government’s programme of research and development for low carbon vehicle technologies is delivered through the Technology Strategy Board’s low carbon vehicles innovation platform (LCVIP).
+The government’s programme of research and development for low carbon vehicle (LCV) technologies is delivered primarily through Innovate UK and the low carbon vehicles innovation platform (LCVIP).

-- to accelerate the introduction of low-carbon vehicle technologies
+- increase and accelerate the introduction of vehicle-centric technologies to the LCV market